microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem.md

     that describes these are device managers.
 These are components whose job is to extend the MRTK input system by interfacing with a specific underlying system.
 An example of a provider is the Windows Mixed Reality provider, whose job it is to talk with the underlying Windows Mixed Reality APIs, and then translate the data from those APIs into MRTK-specific input concepts below.
-Another example would be the OpenVR provider (who job it is to talk to Unity-abstracted version of OpenVR APIs and then translate that data into MRTK input concepts).
+Another example would be the OpenVR provider (whose job it is to talk to Unity-abstracted version of OpenVR APIs and then translate that data into MRTK input concepts).

 - **Controller**